 The assets must be ascribable to a domestic company or domestic place of business.
 The physical presence of the asset in Austria is not mandatory for this; what counts is that it belongs to the company in terms of its function.

 Investments in buildings and rental investments are also covered by the tax-free allowance on profit.
 However, the tax-free allowance is due only at the time of completion with regard to the full amount of production costs.
-If completion took place after the 2009 fiscal year, the total of production costs can be included; the actual execution of construction, however, must not have begun before 31 December 2008.
+The costs may be taken into account for the investment-related profit amount to the extent that the building is considered to be part of the operating assets.

-On account of the 2014 Law on Tax Modifications (Abgabenänderungsgesetz), only mortgage bonds can still be granted tax concessions as securities for availment of the investment-based tax-free allowance for fiscal years ending after 30 June 2014.
-This restriction of securities to property investments is limited until 2016.
-As a result, all securities granted tax concessions are eligible for fiscal years from 1/1/2017 (securities that can also be used to cover personnel-related provisions pursuant to Section 14 Par.
-7 Line 4 of the income tax code).
+On account of the 2014 Law on Tax Modifications (Abgabenänderungsgesetz), only mortgage bonds could still be granted tax concessions as securities for availment of the investment-based tax-free allowance for fiscal years that ended after 30 June 2014.
+This restriction of securities to property investments was limited until 2016.
+Consequently, for financial years beginning on or after 1.1.2017, all securities granted tax concessions are again eligible (securities that may also be used to cover personnel provisions in accordance with Section 14 (7) 4 of the Income Tax Act (EStG)).

 The tax-free allowance cannot be claimed for: